pengfeng/ask.py/README.md

 Of course this flow is a very simplified version of the real AI search engines, but it is a good starting point to understand the basic concepts.

+One benefit of this simple program is that you can manipulate the search function and output format.
+For example:

+- You can specify date-restrict to only retrieve the latest information
+- You can specify target-site to only create the answer from the contents from a specific site

 ## Quick start

 ```Python